ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Cold Chains for Seafood

 Once seafood is caught, its quality is determined -- amongst other criteria -- via the integrity of a cold chain that ensures a regulatory perspective freshness mandating a continuous storing temperature between 1{{{°}}}C and 0{{{°}}}C (or -18{{{°}}}C and lower for frozen seafood).
 The temperature is recorded by cooling units adhering to certain compliance standards automatically.
-Batches of seafood can be split or aggregated before arriving in a shelf so that each unit can potentially have a potentially unique cold chain record whose transparency impacts the accuracy of the shelf-life associated with it.
+Batches of seafood can be split or aggregated before arriving on a shelf so that each unit can potentially have a potentially unique cold chain record whose transparency impacts the accuracy of the shelf-life associated with it.
 Especially in early links of the supply chain, Internet connection or sophisticated IT equipment are typically not available and sometimes temperature measurements are recorded manually and digital records are created in hindsight.

 ## Maintenance Telemetry from Truck Fleets